keithmooredev/yikyak-clone/README.md

-# Yik Yak Clone: Save the Rocks
+# Yik Yak Clone: Rock Talk

-Share your thoughts on saving the rocks.
+Share your thoughts about your favorite rocks.

 ## Features
 * PHP app that allows the user to log in or resgister, saving their username as a session variable